ZakFahey/easy-commands/Documentation/ParsingRules.md

 `ParseUser` allows a command to have a parameter of type `User`, and the handler finds that user and ensures the user exists.

 `ParseIntAsHex` is a special case.
 Notice the `ReadAsHex attributeOverride` argument.
 You can optionally include an attribute type as a second argument.
 Include this attribute on your parameter, and the parser will use this handler instead of the default one.
-This is useful if you have multiple behaviors for a single type.
+This is useful if you have multiple behaviors for a single type and can also be used for input validation.

 In the `Fail` method, you can use `{0}` to substitute for the parameter name.
 The second argument specifies whether to show the proper syntax for the command.